-MINOR IN AMERICAN STUDIES (5 COURSES)
+MINOR IN AMERICAN STUDIES (AMS) (5 COURSES)

-The University offers a minor in American Studies.
 To earn an American Studies minor, students must apply in writing to the Chair of either the English or History Department and have a sequence of courses designed and approved to meet specific goals.
 Applications are available in either Chair's office.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.